shitianle77/Allele_auto/README.md

 ## Reference
 Lehmann, R. (2013).
 3σ-rule for outlier detection from the viewpoint of geodetic adjustment.
 Journal of Surveying Engineering, 139(4), 157-165. doi:10.1061/(ASCE)SU.1943-5428.0000112
+Sun, P., et al. (2022).
+WGDI: A user-friendly toolkit for evolutionary analyses of whole-genome duplications and ancestral karyotypes.
+Molecular Plant, 15(12), 1841-1851. doi:10.1016/j.molp.2022.10.018
+Chen, Y., et al. (2020).
+A collinearity-incorporating homology inference strategy for connecting emerging assemblies in the triticeae tribe as a pilot practice in the plant pangenomic era.
+Molecular Plant, 13(12), 1694-1708. doi:10.1016/j.molp.2020.09.019